webpack-contrib/eslint-loader/README.md

 ##### `emitWarning` (default: `false`)

-Loader will always returns warning if option is set to `true`.
+Loader will always return warnings if option is set to `true`.

 #### `quiet` (default: `false`)